 Combination therapy is becoming more common in early-phase studies of immuno-oncology products.
-Unlike monotherapies, the maximum tolerated dose for a combination therapy is not a single number but a space on the dose curve between the two drugs, and the recommended Phase II dose is the point within that space that is predicted to give maximum tumor growth rate inhibition.
+Unlike monotherapies, the maximum tolerated dose for a combination therapy is not a single number but a space on the dose curve between the two drugs, and the recommended Phase 2 dose is the point within that space that is predicted to give maximum tumor growth rate inhibition.

 Unlike studies of cytotoxic chemotherapies, which often rely on a traditional 3+3 design, investigations of immuno-oncology products that target tumor mutations may be better suited to a basket study design.
 Basket studies concentrate on a specific mutation found in the tumor, regardless of where the cancer originated.
 Such a study might be appropriate if the interest is in studying the effect of a specific treatment within a particular biomarker-positive group of patients.

-Another study type to consider is an adaptive dose escalation design in which a single dose regimen is used to determine the maximum tolerated dose before switching to a multiple dose regimen to determine the recommended Phase II dose.
+Another study type to consider is an adaptive dose escalation design in which a single dose regimen is used to determine the maximum tolerated dose before switching to a multiple dose regimen to determine the recommended Phase 2 dose.
 Adaptive dose escalation studies may include multiple cohorts and multiple tumor types.